seanmorris/vscode-react/README.md

 ## File System Handlers

-The `fsHandlers` option lets you override the file-system callbacks geared toward the [Emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html).
+The `fsHandlers` option lets you override the file-system callbacks.
+The API is geared toward interacting with the [Emscripten Filesystem API](https://emscripten.org/docs/api_reference/Filesystem-API.html).
 By default, this hook uses the following stub handlers:

 ```js
 const defaultFsHandlers = {